-The HRC-SYS is populated by considering for each of the 5 overarching categories included in 'Societal Challenges, the intersections between 'Research Topics' and 'Operational Actions', through a 3D approach (CUBE), where along each axis the 5 overarching groups are indicated (Fig. 6.1).
+The HRC-SYS is populated by considering for each of the 5 overarching categories included in 'Societal Challenges, the intersections between 'Research Topics' and 'Operational Actions'.
+This is accomplished at Level 1, 2 and 3, as explained below.

 Taking for instance Figure 6.1, let's consider one of the five selected 'Societal Challenges", say, Health (SC1); it is then possible to identify all possible intersections for 'Operational Actions' and 'Research Topics' within this layer.
 Each sub-category on Research Topics and Operational Actions for the same Societal Challenge SC1 Health, can be represented and analysed at more detailed level.
 At this point it becomes easier, as well as more end-user friendly, to use two dimensional representations, i.e. tables, to study intersections on different levels (1, 2 & 3).
+An example of this detailed 2D representation in shown in Fig. 6.2.